GLENN MILLER

 MELLOW “A” TRAIN

 The best record made on the Glenn Miller May 28 session was probably “Take the ‘A’ Train.”
 Billy May turned Billy Strayhorn’s medium tempo swing classic and Duke Ellington’s theme into a warm ballad.
-When Edward William May left Charlie Barnet to join the Miller trumpet section and arranging team, his impact was immediate and electrifying.
+When Edward William May left Charlie Barnet to join Glenn Miller, his impact was immediate and electrifying.
 Firstly, he would compose and arrange many important Miller performances.
 Moreover, his growling trumpet drove many memorable recordings and broadcasts.
 Furthermore, his against-type treatment of “Take the ‘A’ Train” is itself a classic.

 PBS-061266-1